Law SchoolMediation Clinic

 Supporting the Clinic

-• mediator
+• Mediator

-• assistant mediator
+• Assistant mediator

-• observer or
+• Observer or

-• become a Supporter but not actively mediate for the coming year
+• Become a Supporter but not actively mediate for the coming year.

 Mediators must either be students on the LLM/MSc Mediation and Conflict Resolution at Strathclyde or have completed a minimum 40 hour mediation training programme.
-Mediators, although experienced and trained will be asked to observe at least 2 mediations in the first instance before being progressed to co-mediating for at least 5 cases.
-Mediators must then be observed by an experienced member of the clinic before being able to act as Lead Mediator in the Clinic.
-Please note we are not accepting applications for mediators at the present time.
-We will review this regularly and update this page.
+Mediators will be asked to observe at least two mediations in the first instance, then act as assistant mediator for at least five cases.
+Mediators are then observed by an experienced practitioner and assessed for their suitability to begin working as lead mediator.

 Equality and Diversity